2023 Military Pay Raise Confirmed with 4.6% Raise to 2022 Pay Scale – Updated Monthly Basic Pay Tables

 Military compensation, which includes base pay and allowances is reviewed annually and adjusted for inflation by Congressional action (via the National Defense Authorization Act), with Presidential recommendations factored into the final determination.

-The basic pay charts do not include allowances like the Basic Allowance for Housing (BAH) and the Basic Allowance for Subsistence (BAS) – which were both raised by 11% in 2023.
-This record increase was instituted to offset the higher costs of food prices and rental accommodation.
+The basic pay charts do not include allowances like the Basic Allowance for Housing (BAH) and the Basic Allowance for Subsistence (BAS) – which will also increase in 2024.

 Once final pay tables are released by the Defense Finance and Accounting Service I will update the pay charts if needed.

-The higher pay levels will be reflected in armed service member salaries after January 1st, 2023 (Jan 13th paycheck).
+The higher pay levels will be reflected in armed service member salaries after January 1st, 2024.

 2022 Military Pay Charts